-When all of these components work together in full spectrum CBD oil products, you have the advantage of something called the “”.
+When all of these components work together in full spectrum CBD oil products, you have the advantage of something called the “entourage effect”.
 Full spectrum CBD oil products are more effective option due to the entourage effect.

 Pet Treats from CBD Isolates

 CBD isolate is the purest form possible of CBD because it has been separated from all of the plant extracts, leaving a product that is 99 percent cannabidiol.
 Isolate is tasteless and odor free, there is more precise control of the amount of CBD in a product.

 How to Add CBD Oil to an Animals Diet